User Permissions

 -

-Select the Access Administrator checkbox.
+Select the Access Administrator checkbox in the Permissions section.

 - Click Apply.

-Note: Users must be logged in as a SuperUser or a FullAccess user with Access Administrator permissions in order to change the Access Administrator permission for other users.
+Note: Users must be logged in as an Application Administrator or Access Administrator permissions in order to change the Access Administrator permission for other users.

 Assign Allow Proxy Login Privileges